-- Fellowship in 1988 at the University of Cambridge
+- Fellowship in 1988 at University of Cambridge

-- Scholarship in 1984 at the University of Oxford
+- Scholarship in 1984 at University of Oxford

-- Studentship in 1982 at the Chinese University of Hong Kong
+- Studentship in 1982 at Chinese University of Hong Kong

 Dr Lai-Chu Wu's research interest is in osteo-immunology – the interaction of signal pathways and transcription factors that regulate bone development and immunity.
 Bones provide protection to vital organs and mechanical support to the body.
 They are also important for the regulation of blood, calcium and phosphorus and support of hematopoiesis in the bone marrow.
 Hence, bone physiology and immunity has an intimate relationship.